dalanicolai/gnome-tracker-extension/README.md

 ### Tracker/recoll/docfetcher and locate keywords

 Type keyword followed by a search term.
+The locate keyword uses locate with the -i (case-insensitive) and the -r (regexp) flags to search for the query, which must be a single regexp without space (for historic reasons, but if a space should be included than simply adding a grep covers most cases.
+You are welcome to extend the functionality.
+I am using the really elegant and powerful [Spacemacs](https://www.spacemacs.org/) now instead of this extension...).
+The results can be narrowed down twice with a grep using g keyword (see image).
 Tracker (default: gt and ts), recoll (default: rc) and docfetcher (default: df) by default search case-insensitive for matches with full words.
 However all these keywords allow to use wildcards (use symbol * ) at the and of a search term.
 As the tracker and recoll searches can return many results these searches can be narrowed down by an single grep using g followed by the keyword (see image) where the grep works only on the filename field.
-The locate keyword can be extended twice with a grep using g keyword (see image).

 #### Use wildcards by default